Celebrate the spring equinox with blossom and cake in Bishopthorpe Village!

 Join the National Trust’s Blossom Watch campaign this year.
 They are asking us to share blossom pictures online using the hashtag #BlossomWatch and to track blossom sightings across the country.
 There’s also a guide to identifying blossom on the Blossom Watch page,

 Here in York, we and Abundance York have our very own Blossom Watch.
 All you need to do is take a picture of any blossom you find in and around the city, with its location, and share it on Twitter with the hashtag #BlossomWatchYork2021.
 This will enable others around York to find it and enjoy the moment of blossom delight too!
-Feel free to tag @yorkbikebelles @abundanceyork so we can help spread the word.
+Feel free to tag @yorkbikebelles @abundanceyork so we can help spread the word. @yorksakuraexployer also does lovely postings of Japanese cherry blossom around the city, with a companion Japanese Cherry blossom map.

 Ride the Green Route!
 Get on Sustrans’ route 65 by bike at York and enjoy a traffic-free spring journey, over the Knavesmire, along the Solar System Path and into Bishopthorpe Village.
 You can follow the Slow Tour of Yorkshire Map of the route.